New Skunk Owner Information

-CHOOSING YOUR DOMESTIC SKUNK: You must buy your skunk from a USDA licensed breeder.
-There are several in Indiana.
-In Indiana you may buy your skunk from any USDA breeder and bring it into the state.
+CHOOSING YOUR DOMESTIC SKUNK: You must buy your skunk from a licensed breeder.
+There are several in Florida.
+You may also buy your skunk from any USDA breeder and bring it into the state.
 Check your state laws, because some states require that you only buy within your state.
-Wild skunks are illegal to own as a pet in Indiana.
+Wild skunks are illegal to own as a pet in Florida.
 In Wyoming you may have a wild skunk as a pet, it MUST come from Wyoming, you may not import a wild skunk into Wyoming.
-The laws are so different from state to state it would be impossible to list them all in this hand-out.
+The laws are so different from state to state it would be impossible to list them all in this section.

 Domestic skunks come in a wide variety of colors.
-Most people presume all skunks are black and white, they actually come in albino, chocolate, lavender, apricot, champagne, black and smoke with a wide variety of patterns.
+Most people presume all skunks are black and white, they actually come in albino, chocolate, lavender, apricot, champagne, blonde, confetti, and smoke with a wide variety of patterns.

 Congratulations on decision to add a skunk to your home.
 We have a group of experienced skunk owners who will be glad to share their information including stores about their skunks.
 We realize there is a good deal of information on the web about skunk care and everyone has their own opinion on the proper care of their skunk.
 For a new skunk owner this can be very confusing and daunting.
 Just ask us any questions you have, we will not think they are stupid as we have all been there at one time or another.
 It will certainly make your first experience as a skunk owner more pleasurable and less intimidating.